Not getting messages from the women you really want to meet on Bumble? The Bumble profile examples will help you change that.

 Bumble profile prompts are a chance to share more information about you.
 Called “Move Makers,” your prompt answers can include up to 120 characters and will be displayed in between the photos in your lineup.

 This is a perfect way to highlight an aspect of your personality or share a talent, hobby or passion that you didn’t have room to include in your main bio.
+Prompts also make it easy for her to use the Reactions feature to send an emoji – or a message – in response to one of your answers.

-All of the Bumble profile advice you just read applies to your prompt answers as well – you can only include up to 3 prompts, so you need to choose the ones that allow you to shine the brightest.
+All of the Bumble profile advice you just read applies to your prompt answers as well.
+You can only include up to 3 prompts, so you need to choose the ones that allow you to shine the brightest.

 The last thing you want to do is answer in a way that makes her think twice about spending time with you: